 Professor Keith Hirokawa delivered a presentation on environment and health at the First Annual Health & Human Rights Week, sponsored by the Institute for Health & Human Rights at the University at Albany, on Dec.
 4, 2012.

 participated on the panel "Going Pro: Transitioning Students from

 Social to Professional Correspondence" for the Legal Writing Institute conference at the University of North Carolina's Chapel Hill campus.

 Professor Alexandra Harrington, along with her research assistant, Nicole Camuti '13, presented via a paper via Skype, "The Future Implications of Recent Free Trade Agreements and Intellectual Property Rights," to the Conference on International Aspects of Intellectual Property Law at Arizona State University on Dec.
 1, 2012.
 The conference, sponsored by the American Society of International Law's Intellectual Property Law Interest Group and the International Law Association (American Branch), focused on cross-border elements of international intellectual property law.
 The presentation discussed discernible trends regarding intellectual property in recent U.S.-based free trade agreements and similar trends across the remaining global free trade agreement system.

-Professor Elizabeth Renuart was invited to serve as an adviser for the American Law Institute's project on "Restatement of the Third Law, Consumer Contracts."
-The first meeting for the project will take place in New York City on Nov.
+Professor Elizabeth Renuart serves as an adviser for the American Law Institute's project on "Restatement of the Third Law, Consumer Contracts."
+The first meeting for the project took place in New York City on Nov.
 30, 2012.